Skip to content Go to the menu

 Content type: Page

-The Montpellier Center for Cell Biology Research is a laboratory affiliated with the CNRS and the University of Montpellier.
+The Montpellier Center for Cell Biology Research is a laboratory of the CNRS and the University of Montpellier.
 The CRBM is internationally recognized in the field of molecular and cellular biology.
 Its research aims to understand the mechanisms controlling cell division, morphology, and adhesion under normal and pathological conditions, with a particular focus on cytoskeletal dynamics, post-translational modifications, and the intracellular signaling mechanisms regulating these cellular activities.
-Label: Joint Research Unit Research UMR)Main sponsoring bodies: CNRS, UMPResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: publications of the unit WEBSITE
+Designation: Joint Research Unit Research UMR)Primary sponsoring agencies: CNRS, UMPResearch cluster: Biology and HealthDoctoral school: Chemical and Biological Sciences for HealthHAL portal: the unit’s publications WEBSITE

-Center for Infectious Disease Research and Anti-Infective Pharmacology (CEMIPAI)
+Center for the Study of Infectious Diseases and Anti-Infective Pharmacology (CEMIPAI)

 Content type: Page